bbuzzee/Daymet-to-data/README.md

 ## Inputs

-Users will need to upload a file containing a column for site id and either a column for zipcode or separate columns for latitude and longitude, e.g.,
+Users will need to upload a file containing a column for site id and either a column for zipcode or separate columns for latitude and longitude, for example,

 ![alt text](./DaymetRShiny/www/header_zip.PNG "Description goes here")